sauravhathi/oas.lpu-tool/README.md

 # OAS.LPU TOOL

-This is a chrome extension that helps you to view your result details, download answers, view personal info and view recently attempted tests.
+This is a chrome extension that helps you to view your result details, download answers, view personal info and view recently attempted tests. extension is not affiliated with LPU.
+This is just a tool to help students view their results and other details.

+Note: For some tests, the `download answers` option is not working.
+It will soon be fixed.

 ## Screenshots